hybridmuse/hooks/readme.md

 ## Options

-Instead an array of middleware, an object with the following options can be passed:
+Instead of an array of middleware, an object with the following options can be passed:

 - `middleware` - The array of middleware functions
 - `context` (*optional*) - A function `(self: any, fn: any, args: any[], context: HookContext) => HookContext` that updates the existing `context` with information about the function call like the `this` reference (`self`), the wrapped function (`fn`) and the function call arguments (`args`).
 Usually used for [named parameters](#using-named-parameters).